 E-Enterprise is managed through shared governance and collective conversation, negotiation, and direction-setting through which the states, tribes, and U.S. EPA work and decide together.
 This shared governance model is driving transformative reforms across the national enterprise of environmental protection.
 The E-Enterprise governance structure is comprised of several governing bodies.
 The E-Enterprise Leadership Council (EELC) provides high-level leadership and oversight, while day-to-day management is conducted by the Management Board (MB) and Interoperability and Operations Team (IOT).

 EELC responsibilities include identifying, soliciting, reviewing, and prioritizing E-Enterprise projects, identifying new and existing State and U.S. EPA resource investments needed to support these projects, and ensuring alignment of projects and program activities with E-Enterprise principles.

 The EELC is composed of ten U.S. EPA Senior Executives (i.e., Deputy Administrator, Assistant and Regional Administrators or their Deputies), ten State Secretaries / Commissioners (or other high-level state officials), and ten Tribal members (elected officers or their designated employees).
 The Tribal Co-Chair and Tribal EELC members are selected through the Regional Tribal Operations Committees (RTOCS) or equivalents in each EPA region.

-Campo Band of Kumeyaay Indians – Region 9
+La Posta Band of Mission Indians – Region 9 RTOC

 U.S. EPA Deputy Administrator